Looking Back: Our Biggest Projects and Milestones of 2024

 Color Me Rad

-We continued our impact with the next generation of young creative talent through our Color Me Rad program.
-This year, we welcomed 24 Young Artists to cultivate their creative voice alongside Working Artists during the spring and summer.
+We continued to connect with the next generation of young creative talent through our Color Me Rad program.
+In 2024, we welcomed 24 Young Artists to cultivate their creative voice alongside Working Artists during the spring and summer.
 Each participant was paid a $100 stipend, and we were able to contract 4 Working Artists for leading participants through their in-depth workshops.

 Jessica Carmen and Beca Escobedo welcomed 12 participants in the Spring to a Group Mural workshop.
 The workshop was such a success we welcomed this dynamic duo back to lead another Group Mural workshop in the summer!
 They were joined by Miguel Ozuna and David Kabra, who walked Young Artists through the art of Street Photography.